lzztt/koa-session-minimal/README.md

 ## Session expiration

-Default session has settings `cookie.maxAge = 0` and `ttl = ONE_DAY`, means that this session will be expired in one of the following circumstances:
+Default session has settings `cookie.maxAge = 0` for cookie and `ttl = ONE_DAY` for session store, means that a session will be expired in one of the following circumstances:
-- A user close the browser window (transient cookie expires)
+- A user close the browser window (transient cookie ends)
 - Session data hasn't been updated within `ONE_DAY` (storage expires)

-With settings that `cookie.maxAge > 0`, `ttl` will be always the same as `maxAge`.
+With settings that `cookie.maxAge > 0`, the `ttl` for store data will be always the same as `maxAge`.

-When session data gets updated, middlewares can update the `maxAge` by calling `sessionHandler.setMaxAge()`.
-Then the session's expiration time will be extended with the new `maxAge` value.
+When a middleware updates session data, it can also update the `maxAge` by calling `sessionHandler.setMaxAge(ms)`.
+Then the session's expiration time will be updated to `now() + maxAge` milliseconds.

 ## Session security